web-platform-tests/wpt-pr-bot/README.md

-Ganesh
+wpt-pr-bot
 ======

-A helper bot for web platform tests.
+A helper bot for web-platform-tests.

 ***